DunoCgame/HorizonFrontierJs/README.md

 # HorizonFrontierJs

-Library for the development of Video Games using Javascript technology
+Library for the development of Video Games using Javascript technology.

 ## Installation NPM

 >npm i horizonfrontierjs

 ###### Implementation